-To keep Indianapolis vibrant, green, and livable, we need to conserve much of the tree canopy that remains in Marion County and prevent its loss by default to development.
+To keep Indianapolis livable, we need to conserve much of the tree canopy that remains in Marion County and prevent its loss by default to development.
 These 4,327 forests and unprotected and could be lost to development at any time.

-- Forests Improve Human Health: People living near green space are more physically active, have extended life spans, and report greater overall well-being.
-Even seeing natural spaces has been proven to effectively reduce stress, especially if initial stress levels are high (see U.S. Forest Service, “Urban Nature for Human Health and Well-being,” 2/1/18).
-Wild spaces provide natural opportunities for play through all stages of life.
+- Improve Your Health: People living near green space are more physically active, have extended life spans, and report greater overall well-being.
+Just seeing natural spaces has been proven to effectively reduce stress.

 - Forests Provide Environmental Services: City trees have a proven track record of cooling summer heat, cleaning the air, and improving water quality.
 The most significant cost of neighborhood trees is planting and ongoing maintenance, but preserving forest tracts minimizes these costs while maximizing benefits.

 - Support a Growing Economy: An urban forest enhances property values.